 A few of the World Showcase pavilions appear to be undergoing refurbishments.
 Disney has recently filed permits for Norway, China, and Morocco Pavilions for labor, material, and/or electrical for construction.
 We likely won’t see anything in those pavilions close, but we will update you if anything changes.

-There are no scheduled refurbishments for Hollywood Studios or Animal Kingdom attractions.
+There are no scheduled refurbishments for Animal Kingdom.

 Disney’s Polynesian Village Resort